dtahlyan/BFS_LE/README.md

 The main code used for the choice set generation can be found in ```code.py``` file.
 An example network (created using a random graph generation algorithm), and the output from the code for this network are presented in the ```data``` and ```generated_files``` folders, respectively.

-If you find and error in the code, feel free to open an issue here on github and I will try to resolve it at the earliest.
+If you find an error in the code, feel free to open an issue here on github and I will try to resolve it at the earliest.
 Alternatively, feel free to write to me at  dtahlyan [@] u [.] northwestern [.] edu

 If you find BFS_LE useful, please cite the paper and/or thesis.
 Thank you!